SolidFuel/Arp/docs/USER_MANUAL.md

 ### Host Automatable parameters

-This table gives the names of the paramters that _Starp_ makes available to the host and which control on the UI it corresponds to.
+This table gives the names of the paramters that _solidArp_ makes available to the host and which control on the UI it corresponds to.

 |Parameter Name|UI Control|